A landing theorem for entire functions with bounded post-singular sets

 Since $\s$ is periodic under $\phi$, of period $k_0$, we conclude that $\s^k = \pi_{(k+1)n_0}(\s^{k+k_0})$.
 Hence there is an infinite path in $G_z$ passing through the vertices $\s^{j\cdot k_0}$, $j\geq 0$.
 The associated address is the periodic sequence $(\phi^{k_0-1}(\s) \dots \phi^1(\s) \s)^{\infty}$, and the proof is complete. \end{proof}

 We note the following corollary, which proves the accessibility of certain singular values.
 For definitions, we refer to~\cite{RvS}.

-\begin{cor} Let $f$ be a postsingularly bounded transcendental entire function, and let $v\in J(f)$ be a non-recurrent singular value for $f$ whose forward orbit does not pass through any critical points.
+\begin{cor}[Accessibility of non-recurrent singular values] Let $f$ be a postsingularly bounded transcendental entire function, and let $v\in J(f)$ be a non-recurrent singular value for $f$ whose forward orbit does not pass through any critical points.
 Suppose that the $\omega$-limit set of $v$ does not contain parabolic points, and does not intersect the $\omega$-limit set of a recurrent critical point or of a singular value contained in a wandering domain.
-Then there is a bounded-address dreadlock of $f$ that lands at $v$. \end{cor} \begin{proof} By \cite[Theorem 1.2]{RvS}, if the postsingular set is bounded then any forward invariant compact subset of the Julia set is hyperbolic provided it does not contain parabolic points, critical points, or it intersects the $\omega$-limit set of a critical point or of a singular value contained in wandering domains.
-Hence $P(a):=\ov{\bigcup_n f^n(a)}$ is hyperbolic and every point in $P(a)$ is the landing point of a dreadlock. \end{proof}
+Then there is a bounded-address filament of $f$ that lands at $v$. \end{cor} \begin{proof} By \cite[Theorem 1.2]{RvS}, if the postsingular set is bounded then any forward invariant compact subset of the Julia set is hyperbolic provided it does not contain parabolic points, critical points, or it intersects the $\omega$-limit set of a critical point or of a singular value contained in wandering domains.
+Hence $P(a):=\ov{\bigcup_n f^n(a)}$ is hyperbolic and every point in $P(a)$ is the landing point of a filament. \end{proof}